microsoft/onnxruntime/onnxruntime/python/tools/transformers/models/stable_diffusion/README.md

 Sometime, it complains ptxas not found when there are multiple CUDA versions installed.
 It can be fixed like `export TRITON_PTXAS_PATH=/usr/local/cuda-11.7/bin/ptxas` before running benchmark.

-If you run it in Windows (not in WSL), you might encounter error `Windows not yet supported for torch.compile`.
+Note that torch.compile is not supported in Windows: we encountered error `Windows not yet supported for torch.compile`.
+So it is excluded from RTX 3060 results of Windows.

 ### Example Benchmark output